Fiserv/developer-studio-test/SDKs/SDK_1.md

 A clear and descriptive title summarizing the SDK’s purpose

 ## Description
-A brief overview of what the SDK accomplishes and its relevant use cases.
+A brief overview of what the SDK accomplishes and its relevant use cases

 ## Getting Started Guide
 Overview and quick setup